OdinEsp22/RealTimeChat-Dotnet/README.md

 # RealTimeChat-Dotnet🤖
-Real time chat app using dotnet SignalR and Balzor wasm
+Real time chat app using dotnet SignalR and Balzor